dfm/corner.py/docs/install.rst

 Tests
 -----

-If you installed from source, you can run the unit tests.
+If you installed from source, you can run the unit tests, but know that plotting-based tests can be pretty brittle.
 From the root of the source directory, run:

 .. code-block:: bash

-    python -m pip install pytest -v tests
+    python -m pip install nox
+    python -m nox -s tests-PYTHON_VERSION

+Where ``PYTHON_VERSION`` is the version of Python you're using (e.g.
-This might take a few minutes but you shouldn't get any errors if all went as planned.
+``3.10``) This might take a few minutes but you shouldn't get any errors if all went as planned.